-Personal, Social, HEalth Economic Education Policy including Sex & relationshops.
+Personal, Social, Health Economic Education Policy including Sex & relationships.
 At Redhill Primary School we are committed to the development of children’s social, emotional skills, children’s self esteem, their health and well-being.
 We are committed to developing the children’s responsibilities towards themselves, others in school, the local and global community.

 Pupil Premium Policy

 The Pupil Premium is allocated by local authorities, or the DfE, to schools and academies with pupils between Foundation Stage 2 and Year 11, on roll in January of each year, that are known to have been eligible for free school meals (FSM) at any time in the last six years (so-called Ever 6 Pupils).